 B.A./M.A. in Political Science

 The M.A. program offers two tracks.
-Option I, which requires writing a master’s thesis, is designed for candidates who intend to pursue a doctoral degree.
+Option I, which requires writing a master's thesis, is designed for candidates who intend to pursue a doctoral degree.
 Students choosing Option II must pass a comprehensive examination to demonstrate a graduate-level mastery of the field.
-The combined bachelor’s and master’s degree program requires the completion of 147 credits (for students taking the Thesis Option) or 153 credits (for students taking the Comprehensive Exam).
+The combined bachelor's and master's degree program requires the completion of 141 credits.
+Designed for ambitious and talented students, this innovative five-year program offers two accredited degrees in less time and for less money.